bashing/discovery/README.md

 # discovery
-Simple Web Application Discovery Tool using the Fuzzdb dictionary and Curl Edit
+Simple Web Application Discovery Tool using the Fuzzdb dictionary and Curl

 ./discovery.sh [host] [dictionary] [number of connections]